ChaosHour/go-chunk-update/README.md

 # go-chunk-update

-A Go port of the `oak-chunk-update` tool from the openarkkit suite, designed to safely execute large UPDATE, DELETE, and INSERT...SELECT operations by breaking them into manageable chunks.
+A Go port of the `oak-chunk-update` tool from the openarkkit suite, designed to safely execute large UPDATE, DELETE, and INSERT operations by breaking them into manageable chunks.

 ## ⚠️ **Warning: Beta Software**